alchemyplatform/erc20-example-foundry/README.md

 If successfully deployed, you will see the deploying wallet's address, the contract's address as well as the transaction hash printed to your terminal.

-Don't for get to remove the sensitive variables you exported:
+Don't forget to remove the sensitive variables you exported:

 ```
 unset ALCHEMY_RPC_URL